 Northwood is a very small city located in the state of Iowa.
 With a population of 2,051 people and just one neighborhood, Northwood is the 259th largest community in Iowa.
-Northwood has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Northwood has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-When you are in Northwood, you'll notice that it is more blue-collar than most other communities in America.
-35.48% of Northwood’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Northwood is generally considered to be a blue-collar town.
+35.48% of the Northwood workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Northwood is a city of service providers, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Northwood who work in food service (10.57%), management occupations (9.65%), and office and administrative support (9.47%).

 In terms of college education, the citizens of Northwood rank slightly lower than the national average.
 16.05% of adults 25 and older in Northwood have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.